TheWidlarzGroup/react-native-video/examples/video-caching/README.md

-# react-native-video caching example (currently only working on iOS)
+# react-native-fast-video caching example (currently only working on iOS)

 # How to verify that caching is working (iOS)